Contents overview :

-An NRE Fixed Deposit is a type of term deposit account that can be opened by an NRI or a Person of Indian Origin (PIO) with funds remitted to India through a legitimate banking channel.
+An NRE Fixed Deposit is a term deposit account that can be opened by an NRI or a Person of Indian Origin (PIO) with funds remitted to India through a legitimate banking channel.
 The primary allure of this financial instrument is that the interest earned is tax-free in India, and the principal and interest are fully repatriable, meaning they can be transferred back to the account holder's country of residence.

 Furthermore, NRE FDs are maintained in Indian rupees, making them immune to foreign exchange rate fluctuations.
-This means that the money deposited remains in INR and the interest earned is also in INR.
+This means that the money deposited remains in INR, and the interest earned is also in INR.
 For NRIs looking to maintain funds in Indian currency, especially in anticipation of future expenses in India (like property investment or children's education), NRE FDs present an ideal option.

 Benefits of Investing in NRE FDs